Our volunteers are the backbone of our organization.

 Greeter volunteers: They are the first point of contact with donors and clients.
 A welcoming demeanor and awareness that you represent Tap-in to the community are essential.
 Volonteers sort donations and distribute them to clients.

 Registration volunteers: They register clients new to Tap-in and clients returning for food and other services.

-Volunteer Drivers: They take clients to medical appointments.
-This is a flexible volunteer position, Volunteers can state when they are available and where they are willing to drive.
+Volunteer Drivers: Are driving food to our clients.
+This is a flexible volunteer position as volunteers can state when they are available and where they are willing to drive.